-The successful development of our product candidates is highly uncertain.
+The successful development of our current drug candidates or any other drug candidate we may acquire, develop or license in the future is highly uncertain.
 We cannot reasonably estimate or know the nature, timing, or estimated expenses of the efforts necessary to complete the development of, or the period in which material net cash inflows are expected to commence due to the numerous risks and uncertainties associated with developing such products, including the uncertainty of:

-- the scope, rate of progress and expense of our clinical studies and trials, pre-clinical studies, and other product development activities; - the results of our pre-clinical studies and clinical studies and trials, and the number of such studies and trials (and the scope of such studies and trials) that will be required for us to seek and obtain approval of our product candidates; and - the expense of filing, and potentially prosecuting, defending and enforcing any patent claims and other intellectual property rights.
+• the scope, rate of progress and expense of our clinical studies and trials, pre-clinical studies, proof-of-concept studies and other product development activities;

+- the results of our pre-clinical studies and clinical studies and trials, and the number of such studies and trials (and the scope of such studies and trials) that will be required for us to seek and obtain approval of our product candidates; - the risk that another pharmaceutical company will receive an approval for its formulation of amifampridine for the treatment of Lambert-Eaton Myasthenic Syndrome (LEMS) before us; - the impact of the class action lawsuit filed against us; and - the expense of filing, and potentially prosecuting, defending and enforcing any patent claims and other intellectual property rights.